ILR VISA UK

 Requirements Of the English Language for ILR Visa UK

-Applicants applying for an Indefinite Leave to Remain visa can meet the English Language Requirement in the following ways:
+When applying for Indefinite Leave to Remain (ILR) in the UK, you’ll need to meet the English Language Requirement.
+Here are the options:

 What happens if my ILR Visa UK is successfully Accepted?

-After Receiving ILR?
+After ILR?

-Maintaining ILR Status
+Maintaining ILR

 1. Insufficient Residence Period